Holistic compliance management system

 Ongoing audit of compliance management continued

-In 2020, we continued the regular audits of our compliance management system that began in 2010 in accordance with audit standard 980 of the Institute of Public Auditors in Germany, with “anti-corruption” as its main emphasis.
-This is how we aim to constantly ensure that we can confront risks of corruption consistently and have established effective processes in the company.
+In 2021, we continued the regular audits of our compliance management system that began in 2010 in accordance with audit standard 980 of the Institute of Public Auditors in Germany, with “anti-corruption” as its main emphasis.
+This is how we aim to ensure that we can consistently address corruption risks and maintain relevant effective processes in the company.

 Between 2016 and 2018, we verified compliance management at a total of 25 German and international companies.
-A new audit cycle began in 2020: Nine audits were carried out at German companies in the reporting year.
-14 international companies will follow in 2021.
-The audit focuses on processes that are exposed to an increased risk of corruption, for example, in procurement, sales, events, donations, sponsorships, and human resources.
+A new audit cycle began in 2020, with a first group of nine German companies undergoing an audit.
+A total of 13 international companies were then audited in 2021.
+As a result, a total of 22 companies were audited in the two-year period 2020/2021.
+Audits in this connection have focused on processes that are exposed to heightened corruption risks, such as processes in the areas of procurement, sales, events, donations, sponsorships, and human resources.

-For the companies audited in 2020, auditors again confirmed the appropriateness, functionality and effectiveness of the compliance management system.
+For the companies audited in 2021, auditors again confirmed the appropriateness, functionality, and effectiveness of the companies’ compliance management systems.
 Please see the relevant audit reports for details.

 Further development of the compliance management system through regular risk assessment

 - The companies that will take part in the CRA are selected according to the level of maturity of their compliance management system (maturity-based model).
-In 2020, 69 companies participated.
-That equates to a coverage of 94.27 percent (based on the number of employees of the fully consolidated companies at the end of 2019).
+In 2021, 112 companies participated.
+That equates to a coverage level of 98.10 percent (based on the number of employees of the fully consolidated companies as of December 2021; a different CRA system is used for T-Mobile US).
 Responsibility for conducting the CRA lies with the respective national company.
 The central compliance organization also assists with its implementation and provides a standardized methodology.
-Group Compliance Management then uses the findings from the CRA to derive risk-oriented Group-wide measures.
+Compliance Management then uses the findings from the CRA to derive risk-oriented Group-wide measures.
 The Board of Management and Audit Committee of the Supervisory Board of Deutsche Telekom AG are regularly informed about the Group's compliance risk situation.

 - The national companies’ managements are responsible for the results of the compliance risk assessment.
 Activities and responsibilities for the following year’s compliance program are developed on the basis of these results.
 The management then passes a formal resolution to approve the program.
 The measures from the compliance program are monitored closely.
 Any potential risks for our company are listed in a Group risk map.
 It enables the various Deutsche Telekom companies, with their different business models, to conduct systematic risk analyses.
-In 2020, the risk map covered 27 core risk categories, including, for example, corruption, anti-trust law violations, and violations of the Code of Human Rights & Social Principles.
+In 2021, the core risk categories were revised and partly consolidated.
+In 2021, the risk map covered 21 core risk categories, including such categories as corruption, anti-trust law violations and violations of the Code of Human Rights & Social Principles.
 In view of the rapid pace of digitalization, we plan to add the topic of “digital ethics” to the risk map in 2021.
 Each national company can add more categories specific to their business needs and as warranted.
 This involves defining which specific threat each risk poses to the national company and stating which steps have already been implemented to rule out this risk as far as possible.
 If necessary, additional measures are developed to reduce the risks to a manageable level.

 A clear reference framework: Our Code of Conduct and Guidelines for Artificial Intelligence

 Integrity, respect, and compliance with the law – these are the principles on which Deutsche Telekom’s business activities are based.
-The Code of Conduct is valid throughout the Group and was revised in 2020.
 Our Code of Conduct is the central reference framework for lawful and ethical conduct.
 It makes a significant contribution to our business success by providing a solid, ethical foundation for our business activities.
+The Code of Conduct applies throughout the Group.
+In the year under review, the foreword for the Code of Conduct was revised, in keeping with the change in the leadership of the Compliance department.

 Raising awareness of compliance risks among staff

-We aim to ensure the conduct of our employees in their day-to-day work is always ethical and lawful, which is why we implement the following measures across the entire Group:
+The goal is to make sure that the conduct of our employees is ethical and legally compliant at all times, which is why we implement the following measures across the entire Group:

 - A Group-wide Code of Conduct that sets out clearly how our employees are expected to behave.

-- Compliance-related Group policies on areas such as anti-corruption, gifts, invitations, and events, as well as on dealings with consultants and sales partners.
+- Compliance-related Group policies on areas such as anti-corruption, gifts, invitations and events, and on dealings with consultants and sales partners.

 - A policies database that helps staff find and implement applicable regulations.